Basic Information

 Fury has 4 actions: 3 teleporting attacks and one movement action (Only 2 attacks on Devil Hunter difficulty and below).
 Pay very close attention to how it poses before its next attack strong starts.

-When the Fury crouches down and cocks its arm outwards with no blade draw, it will use its rushing slash attack string.
+When the Fury crouches down and cocks its arm outwards, it will use its rushing slash attack string.
 There are 3 variations of this string so you need to watch the direction it moves in right after it disappears.
 It changes the number of attacks depending on whether they land, and it can add more attacks to the string when low on HP.
 All variations of this attack string end in a finisher where it crosses its blades and appears right in front of you.

 When the Fury crouches and draws its blade while in a backhand pose, its preparing its backhand & slam attack string.
 It slides forward while invisible and opens with a backhand strike.
 If it connects, it will teleport on top of you and slam you down with hard impact that grounds you.
 If it misses, it’ll try another teleport backhand strike.
 If you are in the air while it is sliding forward during its initial attack, it can circle in place looking for you for a bit.